Nuclear structure in Parity Doublet Model: Introduction

 In this work, using the parity doublet model developed in Ref.~\cite{Motohiro:2015taa}, we study the properties of nuclei in self-consistent relativistic mean field theory to see if a parity doublet model works for nuclear properties and to find out the value of the chiral invariant mass preferred by nuclear structures.
+As a first attempt, we will focus on the properties of stable nuclei in the present study.

 The extended parity doublet model~\cite{Motohiro:2015taa}, where the chiral invariant nucleon mass is in the range from $500$ to $900$~MeV, is briefly described in Section~\ref{MKH model} and the results are given in Section~\ref{results}.
 We then summarize the present work in Section~\ref{summary}.